sagemath/trac_to_gh/Issue 856.md

 # Issue 856: strange behaviour when converting a numpy matrix to a sage one

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/856

 Original creator: mhansen